top of page

 Nope!
 They gained 1.7 million new subscribers in the 1st quarter of 2023.
 That equates to a 4.9% year-over-year growth in subscribers.

-The stock is up, despite new pricing and password sharing policies.
+The stock went up, despite new pricing and password sharing policies.

 But wait, there’s more!